Garethp/Mods-of-Mistria-Installer/README.md

 5. Next time the game updates, run the installer again to re-install your mods

 ## Troubleshooting
-**The installer says it cannot find teh Fields of Mistria Location** Try placing the installer in your Fields of Mistria folder, next to `data.win`, this should allow the installer to find the game.
+**The installer says it cannot find the Fields of Mistria Location** Try placing the installer in your Fields of Mistria folder, next to `data.win`, this should allow the installer to find the game.